nus-cs2113-AY2122S1/ip/docs/README.md

 # User Guide

+Duke is an app for **managing Tasks, Deadlines and Events via a Command Line Interface (CLI)**.

 ## Features

 ### Feature-Deadline

-Stores a task with deadline in the tasklist.
+Stores a task with deadline in the task list.

 ### Feature-Event